dirkwhoffmann/DeepDrill/docs/Tutorials/StillImages.md

 ![Spider Image](images/spider1.png "Spider Image")

 All settings can be customized by specifying one or more profiles (`.prf` files).
-DeepDrill comes with a set of predefined files such as the `ultra.prf` profile for generating high-quality images in 4K resolution.
+DeepDrill offers a set of predefined profiles such as `ultra.prf` for generating high-quality images in 4K resolution.
 The contents of this profile looks like this:
 ```
 [image]
 width = 3840